Soft Gingerbread Man Cookies

 One gingerbread cookie leaning against a stack of identical gingerbread cookies.

-Store soft gingerbread cookies at room temperature for up to a week.
+• Room temperature: Store soft gingerbread cookies at room temperature for up to a week.
 To help keep your cookies soft, place a piece of white bread in the container with the cookies.
 Replace the bread every couple of days as it gets stale.
-This little trick will help keep the cookies soft and chewy.

 A gingerbread cookie dipped in icing and sprinkled with red and green sprinkles.